BryanSchuetz/jekyll-deploy-gh-pages/README.md

 A GitHub Action for building and deploying a Jekyll repo back to its `gh-pages` branch.

 **Why not just let GitHub Pages build it?
-Becaues this way we can use our own custom Jekyll plugins and build scripts.**
+Because this way we can use our own custom Jekyll plugins and build scripts.**

 ## Secrets
 * `GITHUB_TOKEN`: Access key scoped to the repository, we need this to push the site files back to the repo. (specify in workflow)